 - Don’t keep gifts made of glass or other breakable material under a tree where a child or pet could step on it.

-- Dispose of all the wrapping items like ribbon, tape, bows, and gift paper immediately after unwrapping to avoid suffocation risks.
+- Dispose of all the wrapping items like ribbon, tape, bows, and gift wrap immediately after unwrapping to avoid suffocation and choking risks.

 Be Mindful of Decorations

-Extra sweets and large holiday meals in the home can mean it's time for pets to up their begging game.
-But calorie-dense food can lead to diarrhea and pancreatic inflammation in pets, and foods like chocolate contain methylxanthine that can cause seizures and gastrointestinal issues in both cats and dogs.
+- Sweets and holiday meals in the home can be tempting for pets to up their begging game.
+Calorie-dense foods can lead to diarrhea and pancreatic inflammation in pets, and foods like chocolate contain methylxanthine that can cause seizures and gastrointestinal issues in both cats and dogs.

 So that’s a wrap on our safety guide.
-We hope the aforementioned holiday safety tips will help you avoid accidents and enjoy a truly beautiful holiday.
-WIN Home Inspection wishes you and your family a fabulous holiday season!
+We hope you find these helpful and can use them to enjoy a fun and safe holiday season.
+WIN Home Inspection wishes you and your family a very happy holiday season!